1. Why was the first exhibition held?

 This work, of a rowing boat and setting sun at Le Havre, is one of our top 10 impressionist paintings.
 It ticks all the impressionist boxes: short unblended brushstrokes; a bright setting sun; and a thoroughly modern scene.

-Degas submitted 10 works in total, including Dance Class, Laundress, After the Bath and Carraige at the Races.
+- Degas submitted 10 works in total, including Dance Class, Laundress, After the Bath and Carriage at the Races.

 The full list of other artists whose work was on display is as follows (in alphabetical order): Attendu, Beliard, Boudin, Bracquemond, Brandon, Bureau, Cals, Colin, Debras, Latouche, Lepic, Lepine, Levert, Meyer, de Molins, Mulot-Durivage, de Nittis, A. Ottin, L. Ottin, Robert, and Rouart.